LadybugDB/ladybug-docs/src/content/docs/get-started/graph-algorithms.md

 conn.execute("CREATE REL TABLE MENTORED(FROM Scholar TO Scholar);")
 ```

-The node data can be ingested into Kuzu using `MERGE` commands as follows:
+The node data can be ingested into Ladybug using `MERGE` commands as follows:
 ```py
 res = conn.execute(
     """